-As a rule, you need to pass four separate tests to get the CPC.
-Exceptions exist for certain cases of 'acquired rights'.
+As a rule, you will need to pass four separate tests to get the CPC.
+Exceptions exist for certain cases of 'acquired rights' (see driver CPC training for qualified drivers).
 This could be because of some existing experience in driving large goods vehicles.

 Approved National Vocational Training (NVT) courses have different rules.
 It allows the driving of certain vehicles professionally for a period up to 12 months.
 Taking the NVT means Driver CPC part 2 and CPC module 4 tests are not required.